 Editor’s note: this review was written with firmware version 305 installed on the OnePlus Buds Z.

 Perhaps the OnePlus Buds Z just doesn’t do it for you; don’t get too discouraged: there are plenty of other great candidates out there.
-First up is the Anker Soundcore Liberty Neo, which is even more affordable than the OnePlus Buds Z, and more compact too.
+First up is the Anker Soundcore Life A1, which is as affordable as the OnePlus Buds Z, and more compact too.
 The fit is very secure, thanks to rubberized bands that encompass the earbuds.
-The greatest drawback to these uniquely cheap earbuds is that they’re not supported by the Soundcore app, which means you can’t update their firmware or equalize the sound.
+The greatest drawback to these uniquely cheap earbuds is their very bass-heavy sound, but you can play around with the in-app EQ presets to find something better.

 Another option is the JLab GO Air, which features an extremely compact case with an integrated USB charging cable.
 The earbuds feature three integrated EQ presets, and are IP44 rating.
 For $30, it really doesn’t get much more feature-packed than these Bluetooth 5.0 buds.

 Spend a little more on the Nothing Ear 1 or OnePlus Buds Pro